Mental Health Courses

 Provide alcohol and other drugs withdrawal services:

-This course will teach you how to provide alcohol and other drugs withdrawal services.
+This course will teach you how to provide alcohol and other drug withdrawal services.
 You will learn about topics such as the withdrawal process, managing withdrawal symptoms, and working with people with co-existing mental health and substance use disorders.

 Use communication to build relationships: